 The “bubbles,” according to the study led by University of Michigan astronomer Jiang-tao Li, are made of high-energy particles that stretch out across 4,900 light years on one side of the galaxy, and 3,600 light years on the other.
 To put that into perspective, the Sun’s influence extends for about two light years.

-The extreme properties of the superbubbles suggest that they are produced by cataclysmic events like starbirth, or jets emitted from the galaxy’s central supermassive black hole.
+The extreme properties of the superbubbles suggest that they are produced by cataclysmic events like star birth, or jets emitted from the galaxy’s central supermassive black hole.
+They are similar to the Fermi superbubbles of gamma-ray emission emanating from the central regions of our own Milky Way Galaxy.
 The structures may also be a source of cosmic rays, which are high-energy particles that originate outside the solar system and constantly hit Earth’s atmosphere.

-A team of astronomers led by Jiangtao Li, an assistant research scientist from the University of Michigan, has described the results of their observations and research on galactic bubbles in a paper that was recently published in The Astrophysical Journal.
+A team of astronomers led by Jiangtao Li, described the results of their observations and research on galactic bubbles in a paper that was published in The Astrophysical Journal.